Sysco (SYY) Q1 2018 Results - Earnings Call Transcript

 Shane Higgins - Deutsche Bank Securities, Inc.

 Yeah, good morning.
-Just a question and some clarification here on how the local case volume trends were during the quarter in the markets that weren't impacted by the hurricanes?
+Just a question and some clarification here, on how the local case volume trends were during the quarter in the markets that weren't impacted by the hurricanes?
 Did those accelerate throughout the quarter?

 Thomas L. Bené - Sysco Corp.

 Shane, did they accelerate?
 So, I mean, when you think about this, we're – we break our U.S. out into six markets.
 And so, as you guys know, I mean, different things drive the business in different markets, not the least which is overall population growth, economic impact.
-So, what – as we said earlier, we saw good growth outside of those other markets generally speaking in the U.S. And so, we feel pretty comfortable with the numbers we've shared regarding the impacts due to the hurricane in primarily what we call in our South and Southeast markets.
+So, what – as we said earlier, we saw good growth outside of those other markets, generally speaking, in the U.S. And so, we feel pretty comfortable with the numbers we've shared regarding the impacts due to the hurricane in primarily what we call in our South and Southeast markets.

 Shane Higgins - Deutsche Bank Securities, Inc.